 Use limestone to add calcium to your garden.

 Ground limestone is most commonly recommended to increase calcium in the soil.
 Some limestone provides calcium only and others provide magnesium as well.
 Either spread over the soil then tilled into the soil.
 Apply the limestone in the fall at least 30 days before any fertilizer.
 Limestone will lower soil acidity.
-Limestone will last for several years.
+Limestone will last for several years making it a great addition if you are looking to grow a thriving garden to make extra money.